NicoloMoretti/barracks/docs/scripting-guide.md

 # Getting started

-Just like a .per file, a .brk (barracks file extension) is read top to bottom every 1/3 of a second, a .per file is mostly made of sequential defrules.
+Just like a .per file, a .brk (Barracks file extension) is read top to bottom every 1/3 of a second, a .per file is mostly made of sequential defrules.

 ```text